 You need to have a digital-first approach to how you interact with the customers, which could mean different things for different players.

 - Customer-serving companies need to proactively reach out to customers where they are active.
 It could be through social media, review sites, online communities, or any other similar platform.

-- Marketing companies should focus their efforts on data-driven marketing strategies.
-Be it through emails, social media ads, search engine ads, or any other digital channel, you need to serve the customers what they need and where they are looking for it.
+- Top Influencer Marketing Agency should focus their efforts on data-driven digital marketing strategies.
+Be it through emails, social media ads, Facebook Ads comments, search engine ads, or any other digital channel like SEO, professional seo services you need to serve the customers what they need and where they are looking for it.

 - For sales teams across all industry verticals, cold calling should become a thing of the past, and building long-term relationships with customers should be the strategy of today.
 Every single person indulges in info-snacking on digital platforms like social media, Google, etc., and that’s where the sales teams should reach out.